1 JulCoastal Erosion Solutions

 Seawalls might protect upland property but they also often cause erosion of adjacent beaches.

 Lastly, seawalls are artificial structures which means they take the place of a natural coastal habitat.
-Many studies have been published recently that indicate natural solutions like living shorelines are more successful coastal protection systems.
+Many studies have been published that indicate natural solutions like living shorelines are more successful coastal protection systems.

 Breakwaters are stone structures that protect the coast and harbors from wave erosion.
 These revetment systems stand in the water.
 Breakwaters can be parallel or perpendicular to the shoreline.